 She wielded a tennis racket as a weapon for social change, shattering the glass ceiling of sports for women and fighting for equal pay.

-Billie Jean King didn't just play tennis; she fought a revolution from the baseline.
-Emerging from the public courts of Long Beach, California, her aggressive serve-and-volley game brought her Wimbledon glory at 17.
-But her victories on the court were always intertwined with a larger battle.
-Frustrated by the vast pay disparity in tennis, she led a player boycott in 1970, which led to the creation of the Virginia Slims Circuit and, eventually, the Women's Tennis Association.
-Her legacy was cemented in 1973's 'Battle of the Sexes,' where she dismantled Bobby Riggs before a televised audience of millions, a symbolic triumph for gender equality.
+Billie Jean King won Wimbledon at age 17 with an aggressive serve-and-volley game from the public courts of Long Beach, California.
+Her victories on the court intertwined with a larger battle.
+Frustrated by vast pay disparity in tennis, she led a player boycott in 1970 that created the Virginia Slims Circuit and later the Women's Tennis Association.
+In 1973's 'Battle of the Sexes,' she dismantled Bobby Riggs before a televised audience of millions, a symbolic triumph for gender equality.
 Off the court, she became the first prominent female athlete to come out as gay, facing immense personal and professional cost.
-King's life is a testament to using platform and principle to force the world to change.
+King's life demonstrates using platform and principle to force change.

 1928–1945